Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 The SAMP messages supported by the JHelioviewer client are:

-- `image.load.fits` - specific FITS image
+- `image.load.fits` -- specific FITS image;
-- `table.load.fits` (only for ESA SOHO Science Archive tool, as JHelioviewer does not support FITS tables yet)
+- `table.load.fits` -- only for ESA SOHO Science Archive tool, as JHelioviewer does not support FITS tables yet;
-- `jhv.load.image` - any image type supported by JHelioviewer, type determined by filename extension
+- `jhv.load.image` -- any image type supported by JHelioviewer, type determined by filename extension;
-- `jhv.load.request` - image request file
+- `jhv.load.request` -- image request file;
-- `jhv.load.timeline` - timeline request file
+- `jhv.load.timeline` -- timeline request file;
-- `jhv.load.state` - state file
+- `jhv.load.state` -- state file.

 Those messages have as parameter an URI to load.
 Both local and remote URIs are supported.
 An example of SAMP Web Profile usage is at <http://swhv.oma.be/test/samp/>.